Grow your own food. Why? Because it could be the difference between life and death. That and because you’ll save money at the grocery store.

 - Home Grown Food is Healthier – It goes without saying that fresh fruits and veggies are healthy for you.
 Even more so when you know how and where they were grown.
 You control everything about how you grow and as such you minimize contaminates and produce a quality crop free from all the extra unhealthy junk in processed and commercially produced foods.

 - No Harmful Chemicals or Pesticides – This speaks for itself.
 No one wants to eat fruits and vegetables that are covered in poison and chemicals or wax coatings from the grocery store.
 When you grow your own food you eliminate the need for harsh and harmful chemicals.
 You can use other homemade DIY pest treatments which are non-toxic and natural thereby producing better tasting and healthier food for your family.

 - A Good Food Supply – Growing your own food gives you a larger backup food supply in the event of an emergency.
-Preserving and canning your own food harvested from your garden each year you can build up a good supply of food to feed you family for a long time to come.
+Preserving and canning your own food harvested from your garden each year you can build up a good supply of food to feed your family for a long time to come.

-- Growing Your Own Food Makes You More Self Sufficient – Self sufficiency is the name of the game.
-You can’t get much more self sufficient than growing and harvesting your own food from your own garden on your own land and eating the food you’ve grown in your own cabin that you built with your bare hands.
+- Growing Your Own Food Makes You More Self Sufficient – Self-sufficiency is the name of the game.
+You can’t get much more self-sufficient than growing and harvesting your own food from your own garden on your own land and eating the food you’ve grown in your own cabin that you built with your bare hands.

 There are many reasons why growing your own food is a good thing, but these are the most basic primal human needs.
-It all comes down to being self reliant and being able to provide for you and your family.
+It all comes down to being self-reliant and being able to provide for you and your family.

 You’re not truly homesteading until you’re growing your own food.